 The Internal Revenue Service (IRS) in Rodriguez paid a tax refund to the bank holding company, although the tax refund had resulted from losses incurred by its bank subsidiary.
 The bankruptcy trustee of the holding company sued the FDIC, as receiver for the bank, claiming ownership of the refund.
 The bankruptcy court granted summary judgment for the trustee, finding that the parent owned the refund, but the district court reversed.
-In its original decision, the Tenth Circuit, applying Bob Richards, affirmed the district court's judgment that the tax refund belonged to the FDIC (the subsidiary's receiver), finding that the parties' tax allocation agreement was "ambiguous."
+In its original decision, the Tenth Circuit, applying Bob Richards ("Federal common law ... provides a framework for resolving the issue"), affirmed the district court's judgment that the tax refund belonged to the FDIC (the subsidiary's receiver), finding that the parties' tax allocation agreement was "ambiguous."
 Still, the parent holding company had an agency relationship "with respect to federal tax refunds," held the Tenth Circuit, and had agreed to an "equitable allocation of tax liability."
-In re United Western Bancorp, Inc., 914 F.3d 1262, 1274 (10th Cir 2019).
-According to the allocation agreement, tax benefits would be computed "on a separate entity basis for each" member of the affiliated corporate group. ld., at 1270.
+In re United Western Bancorp, Inc., 914 F.3d 1262, 1269, 1274 (10th Cir 2019).
+According to the allocation agreement, reasoned the court, tax benefits would be computed "on a separate entity basis for each" member of the affiliated corporate group.
+Id., at 1270.